openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/hilusOfDentateGyrus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Hilus of dentate gyrus' is a cerebral hemisphere gray matter.
-It is part of the dentate gyrus of hippocampal formation.
+   :definition: Is a cerebral hemisphere gray matter.
+Is part of the dentate gyrus of hippocampal formation. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002136) ('is_a' and 'relationship')]
-   :description: Layer of the dentate gyrus lying deep to the granule cell layer, within the opening of the C or V formed by the granule cell layer characterized by loosely packed polymorphic cells.
+   :description: Layer of the dentate gyrus lying deep to the granule cell layer, within the opening of the C or V formed by the granule cell layer characterized by loosely packed polymorphic cells. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002136)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0103062
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002136#hilus-of-dentate-gyrus-1
    :name: hilus of dentate gyrus